cbjugstad/tech-interview-github-dasbhoard/README.md

 #Overview
 The purpose of this project is to create a user dashboard that can retrieve Github events via the Github API.
-This project is written using web components and Polymer to illustrate the candidate's desire to build modern applications when possible.
+This project is written using web components and Polymer, using the Polymer Starter Kit as a launching point.

 ##Setup and prerequisites
 Assuming Node is installed, you can run this one liner from your project root directory to perform the necessary setup: